stepan14511/QualityFeedbackIU/README.md

 When the project will be opened, make sure that you have python 3.X interpreter in the bottom right of the IDE.

 Open the `requirements.txt` file.
 IDE could suggest you to install requirements - in this case press install.
 If not - click the right mouse button, `Install All Packages`.

+Note: go to the Windows cmd step to configure needed tables using `migrate`

 Finally, to run the server, go to the subdirectory `./qualityfeedback` and open `manage.py`.
 Press `Alt+Shift+F10 -> Edit Configurations`.
 In the field `Parameters` type `runserver`, then `Apply -> close the window`.
 And now you can run it with `Shift+F10`